oroinc/documentation/user_guide/reports.rst

   (Both system and custom entities will be displayed in the alphabetic order).
   You can also start typing the entity name in the text field to find it faster."
   "**Report Type***","Only table reports are available."
-  "**Owner***","Limits the list of users that can manage the report to its owner and users, whose roles allow managing reports assigned to the owner (e.g. members of the same business unit, system administrator, etc.)."
+  "**Owner***","Limits the list of users that can manage the report, subject to the :ref:`access and permission settings <user-guide-user-management-permissions>`."

 The only optional system field, **Description**, can be used to save additional information about the report.